iumiCash/iumiCash.github.io/docs/authentication/token.md

     `access_token` *string*

-    :    Identifies the actual token used to call resourses.
+    :    Identifies the actual token used to call resources.

     `token_type` *string*